NiallScott/FetchUtils/README.md

 - Distribute the library via Maven as an AAR (Android Archive) for easily including in projects
 - Generate Javadoc
-- Add ability for `HttpFetcher` to customise the user agent
 - Add ability to make `HttpFetcher` also accept data to be posted up to the server
 - Improve unit tests
 - Add an example project